These Cheesy Chicken and Broccoli Stuffed Peppers are quick, easy, and totally tasty!

 - Arrange peppers on a non-stick or parchment paper lined rimmed baking pan or dish.

 - Stuff each with the cheesy broccoli mixture and top with a little extra cheese, to taste.
+Gently place foil on top (puff it up like a tent so it doesn't snag the cheese off the peppers) to help steam the peppers.

 - Remove foil and broil on high for 1-2 minutes for golden bubbly cheese.